Quick Answer

 Dual-screen POS terminals are a specialized countertop configuration that incorporates two separate displays within a single device — one screen facing the cashier and a second customer-facing display positioned toward the transaction side of the counter.
 This hardware format serves both operational and customer experience functions simultaneously.

 The cashier-side display provides order entry, transaction management, and system navigation.
 The customer-facing screen presents order confirmation, promotional content, loyalty program prompts, and payment instructions.
-This integration eliminates the need for a separate pole display or secondary monitor, consolidating the peripheral count while improving checkout transparency for both parties.
+This integration eliminates the need for a separate pole display or secondary monitor, consolidating the peripheral count while improving checkout transparency.

-In high-traffic food service environments — including bubble tea chains, QSR counters, and fast-casual restaurants — dual-screen terminals reduce order disputes, enable digital upselling at the payment step, and display real-time order summaries to improve customer confidence.
+In high-traffic food service environments — including bubble tea chains, QSR counters, and fast-casual restaurants — dual-screen terminals reduce order disputes, enable digital upselling at the payment step, and display real-time order summaries.
 In retail, the customer display supports itemized receipt review and signature capture where required.

 Kitchen Display Systems and Specialized F&B Hardware